 Recently, concepts have emerged that provide an alternative view on the susceptibility vs. vigour argument.
-Instead of resistance against parasites assumed to decrease host fitness (almost by definition) the holobiont concept focusses on incompatibilities between genomes of different organisms.
+Instead of resistance against parasites assumed to decrease host fitness (almost by definition), the holobiont concept focusses on incompatibilities between genomes of different organisms.
 While this concept is widely accepted concerning “interactions” of the bacterial microbiome and the host (Wang et al. 2015) it’s slowly gaining attention in eukaryotes including parasites.
-The genetic structure of the pinworm Syphacia obvelata, for example matches the HMHZ and hybrid parasites are found associated geographically with the host zone centre (Bellocq et al. 2018).
+The genetic structure of the pinworm Syphacia obvelata, for example, matches the HMHZ and hybrid parasites are found associated geographically with the host zone centre (Bellocq et al. 2018).
 “Co-adapted complexes” could then span the genomes of host and parasite.
 In a classical parasitological view the parasite would then “fail to target common host genotypes” (Baird et al. 2012) at its own detriment and resulting in hybrid vigour of the host.
 In a symbiont view “holobiont failure” would be detrimental for both organisms unified in the holobiont.
-It is not straight forward to derive testable hypotheses and predictions to assess which of these concepts has more explanatory value.
+It is not straight forward to derive testable hypotheses and predictions to assess which of these concepts (holobiont or ressistance/susceptibilty) has more explanatory value.
 One such prediction might be that non-specialist parasites without a hybrid zone population structure (e.g. Trichuris muris, Wasimuddin et al. 2016) should be less likely to be a target of hybrid vigour.
 Parasites being able to infect hosts other than house mice and showing no population structure in the HMHZ have usually a low prevalence in house mice.
 This is a motivation for the further investigation of host-specificity and population structure of Eimeria spp.
 (Jarquin et al (under preparation)).

 Hybridization with introduced species can threaten autochtonal endangered animals, by diminishing gene pool diversity, producing less adapted offsprings or preventing gene flow (Simberloff 1996).
 Parasites being omnipresent in natural systems, it is of major concern for conservation biologists to comprehend to which extend the strength of parasitism influences the level of hybridization.
 Closer to us, Eurasian human immune system seems to have been shaped by interactions and hybridization with other human species, as a result of adaptive introgression in response to pathogens pressure (Abi-Rached et al. 2011).
 The house mouse is the most studied animal system worldwide.
 Sub-species gene flow has molded this biomedical model (Yang et al. 2011).
-We argue that understanding the role of parasite pressure in the HMHZ can provide crucial information on these questions.
+We argue that improving our understanding of how hybridisation in the HMHZ is impacted by parasites provides valuable information on the house mouse as the model species with the most thoroughly understood immune system.
+A transfer of knowledge from this model might help to understand the impact of parasites on the hybridisation of our own species and species relevant for conservation.

 Acknowledgement